 “My supposedly dead brother.
-He used severely dark magic to keep himself alive over the past five millennia.
+He used severely dark magic to keep himself alive for the past five millennia.
 I was made to believe he was dead and I never thought anything different.
 Until I saw what Reed had done to his body.
-He looked nothing like my brother but there was enough of the Hotchner family resemblance that I was able to recognize him when I really looked.
-With his death, his magic was cleansed and I could feel him.”
+He looked nothing like my brother, but there was enough of the Hotchner family resemblance that I was able to recognize him when I really looked.
+With his death, his magic was cleansed, and I could feel him.”

 “What did he do?”

 Aaron looked at the kids and shook his head.